Resolving workplace difficulties and conflict

 We can provide advice on a wide range of topics including people management, equal opportunities; role reviews and gradings, organisational reviews; disciplinary, capability and grievance cases; absence management; employment law; policy development; trade union partnership, negotiation and consultation.

 We hope that many of your queries can be answered by reference to our web pages and Frequently Asked Questions but if not then please contact us directly by telephone or e-mail and we will do our best to help.
-You can find our contact details here.
+Find our contact details.